-Planning a cruise to Antarctica is a daunting task.
+Planning an Antarctic cruise is a daunting task.
 Antarctica is a land of extremes and one of the most remote places on the planet.
 Most travelers will visit Antarctica only once, so it’s important to get it right.
 Who you travel with is an important consideration.
 We have developed this list of questions to help travelers screen prospective agents and operators to be sure they are booking with the best.

-Of course there are also a host of questions regarding when to go, where to go, how long to go and what to expect.
-We have covered these, along with tips and travel information, in our 6 Things you Need to Know Before Going to Antarctica blog post.
+Of course there are also a host of questions regarding why to go, when to go, where to go, how long to go and what to expect.
+We have covered these, along with tips and travel information, on our Antarctica Travel Guide – How to Choose Your Cruise page.
 This list of Antarctic questions will help you make sure you are booking with a trustworthy agency, like AdventureSmith Explorations.

 Have you traveled to Antarctica?

 This seems simple but you would be surprised how many sales and travel agents have not been on the Antarctica trip they are selling.
 An Antarctica sales agent cannot possibly anticipate all the questions and needs of their client if they have not been on the cruise.
 Even when booking direct with Antarctica cruise lines, many of the reservation agents have never experienced their cruise product.
 Ask how many times they have traveled and aboard which ships.
 Be wary of sales agents who have never traveled to Antarctica.

 How long have you been booking/operating Antarctica cruises?